UK - Agriculture and mining

 UK - Manufacturing

-The UK is an important manufacturing nation and it was famous for the production.
-Many of the traditional industries have declined but now about 5.3 million employees work in manufacturing and production.
-Most factories are in the heavily populated areas and the number of people working in factories has declined recently.
+The UK is an important manufacturing nation, famous for production.
+Many of the traditional industries have declined since the 1970s as heavy industries shifted overseas, and the number of people working in factories has recently declined.

 Engineering